Or find the code on github

 </html>

-Of course we need a properties file.
+Of course, we need a properties file.
 Maybe com/example/tool/Messages_de.properties:

 page.title = Hallo Welt Anwendung